google/fuzzbench/docs/getting-started/adding_a_new_fuzzer.md

 ### fuzzer.py

-This file specifies how to build benchmarks using your fuzzer.
-We hope to have accommodated most common use cases but please open up an issue if you're having trouble building benchmarks with your fuzzer.
+This file specifies how to build and fuzz benchmarks using your fuzzer.
+We hope to have accommodated most common use cases but please [file an issue](https://github.com/google/fuzzbench/issues/new) if you're having trouble.

 In your fuzzer directory, create a Python file named `fuzzer.py`.
 It must contain two functions:
 ```